ds300/bedit/README.md

 It's like `immer` but:

+- 🕵️‍♀️ No Proxy instances getting in the way when you're trying to debug stuff.
+- 📉 Tiny (2kB minified)
 - 📈 A billion times faster (exaggeration but emotionally true)
-- 📉 Tiny (2kB minified)
-- 🕵️‍♀️ No Proxy instances getting in the way when you're trying to debug stuff.
-- 💅 An innovative and idiosyncratic API (your LLM agent will respect the flex).
+- 💅 An "innovative" API (your LLM agent will appreciate the challenge)
-- 👭 Works only with data supported by [`structuredClone`](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) (So yes ✅ to `Map`, `Set`, `BigInt` etc. And no ❌ to custom classes, objects with symbol keys or getters/setters, etc)
-- 🩹 No support for patch generation/application.

 ## Installation